-Labour’s incredible showing?
-One of the few real apologies to date has been from an Owen Jones big enough to come out with the three toughest words in the English language: I am sorry.
-Good on you, Owen.
-Meanwhile, in the face of stiff competition along lines helpfully spelled out in the header to Nick Cohen’s Graun piece today – I was wrong about Corbyn BUT – the appalling Jess Phillips snatches gold for faux apologies from the Get Corbyn B-Team.
+In the face of stiff competition along lines spelled out in the header to Nick Cohen’s Guardian piece today – I was wrong about Corbyn BUT – the appalling Jess Phillips snatches gold for faux apologies from the Get Corbyn B-Team.

 Her own Graun piece today – deliciously devoid of irony in its header, We all of us need to eat humble pie – is worth reading in full for two reasons.
 One is to get the extent of this Labour MP’s hubris and immaturity.
-The other is to appreciate more fully the translation offered by below the line commentator Andy Platt.
-Phillips wrote:
+The other is to appreciate more fully the exquisite pastiche offered below the line by Andy Platt.